Model Training

 Parameters:

-• batch (torch.Tensor) – Batch to use for rollout
+batch (dict[str, torch.Tensor]) – Batch to transfer

-allgather_batch(batch: Tensor) Tensor
+allgather_batch(batch: Tensor, dataset_name: str) Tensor

 Allgather the batch-shards across the reader group.